oyve/bme680-mqtt/README.md

 # bme680-mqtt
-Read a bme680 sensor and post to MQTT server
+Read a bme680 sensor and post to MQTT server, with connection retry mechanism.

 ## Connection Retry Mechanism